Where to stay on the Big Island of Hawaii in 2023

 Here are some of the amazing vacation rentals on the South Kohala coast that caught our eye.

-Volcano is the best place to stay for Hawaii Volcanoes National Park
+Volcano is the best place to stay on the Big Island of Hawaii for Volcanoes National Park

 Because of the elevation, temperatures here are much cooler.
 It can get foggy and rainy here too, especially in the morning.
 Before visiting, it’s always recommended to stop by the Visitor Center.
 Kilauea is an active volcano and the conditions are always subject to change.
 The same goes for the wind, moving toxic sulfur dioxide and volcanic gases to different areas of the park.